Home Workout Routine

 Don’t forget that workouts are only half the battle!
 Healthy diets geared towards sports training, such as boxing diets, are crucial too.

 Getting your beach body requires a workout plan that targets all your muscle groups and places an emphasis on cardio.
-This will be a 7-day plan with 5 active workout days and 2 days of rest for your muscles to recover.
+Learn how to get ripped at home with this 7-day plan.
+There will be 5 active workout days and 2 days of rest for your muscles to recover.
 Stick to this plan for at least 30 days before adding new exercises.
 Let’s get started!

 Day 1: Legs, Shoulders, and Abs